Midohajhouj/DDoS-Toolkit/README.md

 **DDoS Toolkit** is a powerful and customizable tool designed to simulate various types of Distributed Denial of Service (DDoS) attacks, including HTTP/HTTP2 Flood, Slowloris, UDP Flood, SYN Flood, SSH Flood, SSL Flood, and FTP Flood.
 It offers features like rate-limited attacks, proxy support, custom payload generation, and system resource monitoring, making it suitable for testing and research purposes in ethical cybersecurity simulations.

 > 🚨 **Note:** The author is not responsible for any misuse of this tool.
 Use at your own risk.
+This tool's configuration includes file paths specifically set for /opt/DDoS-Toolkit/.
+Several key functionalities will not work properly unless the tool's directory is located in the /opt directory.

 ---